 Be aware that the last player does not have to be the winner, because the rank is determined exclusively by tournament points, as described below.

 You can buy these in different packages.
 There is a volume discount.
-Jewels do not expire, so you can use them in future tournaments, but you cannot transfer them to other accounts or withdraw them.
+Jewelos do not expire, so you can use them in future tournaments, but you cannot transfer them to other accounts or withdraw them.

 A trophy, medals in silver and bronze, awards and jewels.
 Each trophy is different and is reminiscent of the game played in the tournament in which you won it.
 Good reasons to reach out for more than one trophy.
 The same applies to the medals and awards: these are also designed individually.